angelinerose-01/Bulldozer-Sales-Prediction/README.md

 -Train.csv is the training set, which contains data through the end of 2011.
 -Valid.csv is the validation set, which contains data from January 1, 2012 - April 30, 2012.
--Test.csv is the test set, which won't be released until the last week of the competition.
-It contains data from May 1, 2012 - November 2012.
+-Test.csv is the test set, It contains data from May 1, 2012 - November 2012.